Nhungvoooo/nhung/content/pages/blog/how-to-write-a-blog-post-that-will-get-you-more-traffic.md

 title: Dissertation Defense of Achievement
 slug: how-to-write-a-blog-post-that-will-get-you-more-traffic
 date: '2024-09-18'
-excerpt: "Successfully defended my dissertation titled \"Intention to accept Smart Contracts based-on Blockchain Technology\"\_on [Date] at [Institution/University].
+excerpt: "Successfully defended my dissertation titled \"Intention to accept Smart Contracts based-on Blockchain Technology\" at Ho Chi Minh\_ [Institution/University].
 The defense involved a comprehensive presentation of my research findings, methodology, and contributions to the field of [Your Field/Area of Study]."
 featuredImage:
   url: /images/Anh 3.jpg
   altText: Thumbnail